Zum Hauptinhalt springen

 Is a quick convergence to the EU-ETS feasible for Ukraine?

-Estimating the financial burden of domestic carbon pricing on the Ukrainian economy involves considering ambitious policy scenarios of Ukrainian carbon prices in 2030 covering the same sectors as the EU-ETS with a carbon price level of €50/tCO2.4 This is still below what would be required for full EU-ETS integration in terms of the official (statutory) carbon price but accounts for the effective financial burden as firms in the EU will still receive some EU-ETS allowances for free.5
+Estimating the financial burden of domestic carbon pricing on the Ukrainian economy involves considering ambitious policy scenarios of Ukrainian carbon prices in 2030 covering the same sectors as the EU-ETS with an effective price level of €50/tCO24.
+This is still below what would be required for full EU-ETS integration, as the market price level is expected to exceed €100/tCO2 by 20305.

-Figure 4: Upper-bound gross financial burden of a Ukrainian carbon pricing of €50/tCO2, in Bn Euro
+Figure 5: Annual gross financial burden of ambitious carbon pricing for Ukraine by 2030 under full reconstruction of the pre-war economy, in Bn Euro

-With up to €11.5 bn of carbon pricing payment, the upper-bound cost estimate would be a large burden on the Ukraine economy, with a direct impact for the power and industry sectors.
-This would equate to about 7.5% of Ukrainian pre-war GDP6, a very high impact compared to EU countries: in 2022, ETS revenues represented less than 0.25% of the EU GDP in 2022 and below 0.8% in Poland7, while the statutory price of emissions allowances in the EU was about €80/tCO2.
+With up to €11.3 bn of carbon pricing payment, the upper-bound cost estimate would be a large burden on the Ukraine economy, with a direct impact for the power and industry sectors.
+This would equate to about 7.0% of Ukrainian pre-war GDP6, a very high impact compared to EU countries.
+In 2022, ETS revenues represented less than 0.25% of the EU GDP and below 0.8% in Poland7, while the market price of emissions allowances in the EU was about €80/tCO2.

 Overall, such a policy scenario appears very ambitious, and full EU-readiness of Ukraine’s carbon pricing would be even more demanding.
 Given that Ukraine can realistically only phase in carbon pricing in substance after 2026, the described policy scenario would imply a very rapid increase in effective carbon prices.
 To fully integrate Ukraine into the EU-ETS by 2030 would require an even higher increase in carbon prices.